KareemAdams/HabitTracker-App/README.md

 5. Open a Pull Request.

-📄 License
+## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is not undr any licensed.

-👨‍💻 Authors
+## 👨‍💻 Authors

-• Your Name - GitHub Profile
+• Your Name - Kareem Adams
-• Contributors - See the list of contributors who participated in this project.

-🧾 Acknowledgments
+## 🧾 Acknowledgments

 • Icons by FontAwesome.
 • Data visualization by Matplotlib.

-📬 Feedback & Support
+## 📬 Feedback & Support

 Have feedback or need help?
 Feel free to open an issue or reach out at kareem@kerrysson.com.